 Working with patients to develop a resource to ensure people living with diabetes in Greater Manchester know about the different opportunities available to them.

 Developing a research proposal to trial of a new smartphone app to help people better manage their own health conditions.

 SCORE-IT focused on a set of core outcomes that should be measured in all studies of glucose-lowering treatments for patients with type 2 diabetes.

-Dr Kiera Bartlett, Research Associate, Manchester Centre for Health Psychology, University of Manchester shares her feedback having accessed Research for the Future
+Dr Kiera Bartlett from The University of Manchester shares her experience of using Research for the Future to support her recruitment.

 Our research team, led by Prof. Neil Reeves from Manchester Metropolitan University (MMU) successfully used Help BEAT Diabetes to recruit people with diabetes to our foot and ulcer prevention study.

 Monica Perazzolo, researcher at Manchester University gives her experience of using Research for the Future to recruit to her recent study